JBlitzar/s1-cv/panorama-stitching/NOTES.md

 TBD because atm stitching all the images together produces a... less than desireable result.
 Integrated error + overwriting as opposed to blending, I guess.
 I'll investigate further.

 Iff *everything* works and I still have time, I'll add back my scuffed feature descriptor implementation.

+I asked Wes and he thinks that the problems with stitching are solely due to lens distortion.
+But it's not that because lines are straight.
+I'm going to collect some higher-quality data in which photos are taken more densely.